 You could simply continue along this busy main road for 400m and turn left at the traffic lights onto the B409 (which leads directly to Turnham Green station).

 - To get away from the main road, the suggested route is to turn left after 75m into Fisher's Lane.
-In 175m cross over Chiswick Common Road and turn right onto a path across the common, gradually approaching the underground tracks on the embankment behind a sports centre on your left.
+In 175m cross over Chiswick Common Road and turn right onto a path across Chiswick Back Common, gradually approaching the underground tracks on the embankment behind a sports centre on your left.

-- On the far side of Chiswick Common cross over the B409 and go under the railway bridge to find the entrance to Turnham Green station.
+- On the far side of the common cross over the B409 and go under the railway bridge to find the entrance to Turnham Green station.

 - Chiswick House to Hammersmith Bridge (2¼ km)